 A fantasy PS with orange beam and white titles was made in 2011 for the jukebox black labels of 'The Last Time' [Decca 72032 - the normal PS is pink with an earlier picture of the band, as earlier jukebox covers].

 A 'Tumbling Dice' [RS 19103] fake cover was also offered on Ebay that same year.

 Since 2015, a seller on Ebay has been making 'repros' of the rare 'Satisfaction' avenue jukebox cover 72039, or the rarest EP 'Get Off Of My Cloud' live cover 461211 but at least he's selling these as such (read well the ads).

 Reported seller(s) nickname(s): ronnie-bird-fan

-Except for the 'Cocksucker Blues' bootleg pictured at the top of this page imitating UK Decca labels, UK fakes are not legions as they are very juicy for bootleggers, but a few sellers still have the nasty habit to stick 'demo stickers' on labels of stock copies to make more valuable, and sell them as genuine 'demos'.
+Except for the 'Cocksucker Blues' bootleg pictured at the top of this page imitating UK Decca labels, UK fakes are not legions as they are not very juicy for bootleggers, but a few sellers still have the nasty habit to stick 'demo stickers' on labels of stock copies to make more valuable, and sell them as genuine 'demos'.
 Such stickers existed, and may be genuine, but never were used for the Stones which had demo pressings with genuine demo labels (different from the stock copies), and if even if the thing occured, a stock copy with such sticker is hardly more valuable than without it.